ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 # Example

-The example CWT Claims Set from {{Appendix A.1 of -cwt}} can be turned into an UCCS by enclosing it with a tag number TBD601:
+The example CWT Claims Set from {{Appendix A.1 of -cwt}} can be turned into a UCCS by enclosing it with a tag number CPA601:

 ~~~~ cbor-diag
  601(